 Chapter 1 Chapter 25

 Chapter 2 Chapter 26

 Chapter 3 Chapter 27

 Chapter 4 Chapter 28

 Chapter 5 Pronunciations

 Chapter 6 Map 1 Back Grounds

 Chapter 7 Map 2 First Floor

 Chapter 8 Map 3 Main Road

 Chapter 9 Map 4 Western Section

 Chapter 10 Map 5 Coastal Highway

 Chapter 11 Map 6 Awfyn's Hut

 Chapter 12 Map 7 Continent

 Chapter 13 Illustration Minka Meets Awfyn

 Chapter 14 Notes on Minka Meets Awfyn

-Chapter 14 Chapter 15 Notes on Minka Meets Awfyn

-Notes on Minka Meets Awfyn

-Chapter 15 Notes on Minka Meets Awfyn

-Chapter 16 Notes on Minka Meets Awfyn

-Chapter 15 Chapter 16 Chapter 17 Notes on Minka Meets Awfyn
+Chapter 15

-Chapter 16 Chapter 17 Chapter 18 Notes on Minka Meets Awfyn

-Chapter 15 Chapter 16 Chapter 17 Chapter 18 Chapter 19 Notes on Minka Meets Awfyn

-Chapter 15 Chapter 16 Chapter 17 Chapter 18 Chapter 19 Chapter 20 Notes on Minka Meets Awfyn

-Chapter 15 Chapter 16 Chapter 17 Chapter 18 Chapter 19 Chapter 20 Chapter 21 Notes on Minka Meets Awfyn

-Efran and Minka lay very close together in bed.
-Although he was exhausted, his eyes were not closed in sleep.
+Efran and Minka lay together in bed, but not for fun; he was too tired.
+Nor were his eyes closed in sleep.
 He and she were both looking aside in the same direction.
 The bundle that drew their attention was now squirming, emitting something that sounded like the squawk of an angry chicken.
 That bundle was their firstborn, Joshua, only a few hours old.